About the Council | Terms of office | Role of Council | Directors' role

 Council members (with the exception of the Chief Executive) must not receive payments for work undertaken for the Chartered IIA.
 Council members must also not be partners or company directors of any organisation that has contracts with the Chartered IIA.
 A person will not be eligible for election to Council if they are in this position.

 Elected directors, who must be voting members, are elected by the voting members to take office following the Annual General Meeting.
-One third of the Elected Directors (i.e. three) are elected each year.
+One quarter of the Elected Directors (i.e. three) are elected each year.

 Directors at large, who must be voting members, are nominated by the Council and appointed by the membership at the Annual General Meeting.